 What you can suggest here is the compact garment storing boxes, detachable trollies that can be fit through the walls, bed or even added to her existing cupboard, or the foldable cases to store clothes.

 You must now be thinking about how you get to know if that was her problem?
+What were your customer pain points?
 I suggest you look for the keywords she has used in the search bar or pop up a message for customers to use filters for better assistance.

 If the search has included ‘compact’, ‘for small space’, etc, then these are your guidelines.